top of page

 Tips for the Best French Toast

-• Choose the Right Bread: As discussed, brioche or challah are optimal choices.
-Stale bread is also a great alternative, as it holds onto the egg mixture better.
+Choose the Right Bread: Brioche or challah are optimal choices.
+Stale bread is also great, as it holds onto the egg mixture better.

-• Don't Rush the Soaking: Take your time with soaking.
-This allows for maximum flavor absorption and ensures a custardy center.
+Don't Rush the Soaking: Take your time with soaking.
+This allows maximum flavor absorption and ensures a custardy center.

-• Cook in Batches: If you're making French toast for a crowd, use two pans simultaneously to speed up cooking.
+Cook in Batches: If making French toast for a crowd, use two pans simultaneously to speed up cooking.

-• Keep It Warm: If cooking in batches, preheat your oven to 200°F (95°C) and place cooked slices on a baking sheet to keep warm while you finish cooking.
+Keep It Warm: If cooking in batches, preheat oven to 200°F (95°C) and place cooked slices on baking sheet to keep warm while you finish cooking.

 bottom of page